-Condominium complex adjustment: Not all condominium complexes may decrease/increase in value at the same rate as the typical annual decrease/increase found in the time adjustment analysis.
-Where market evidence demonstrates that a condominium complex or group of units in a condominium complex display different tendencies than other similar complexes or groups of units, a market condominium complex factor may be applied to ensure the assessment accurately reflects market value.
+Condominium complex adjustment: A condominium complex adjustment refers to a possible adjustment.
+Not all condominium complexes may decrease/increase in value at the same rate as the typical annual decrease/increase found in the time adjustment analysis.
+Where market evidence demonstrates that a condominium complex or group of units in a condominium complex display different tendencies than other similar complexes or groups of units, a market condominium complex adjustment may be applied to ensure the assessment accurately reflects market value.
 A condominium complex adjustment, generally a percentage, is based on market evidence and other considerations.
 It may be an upward or downward adjustment.